FHArchive/Python.ActiveGithub/README.md

 ## UserReposTraffic.py
 ### Input
 - Set the repo lifespan (weeks - eg. 1 - default=36)>
+- Set the organisation name (hit enter if not applicable)>
 ### Output
 - Ranks your repos and stores the traffic history in userReposTraffic.json